onlyuser/gen-callgraph/README.md

 gen-callgraph
 =============

-gen-callgraph is a bash script to generate call graph from binary
+gen-callgraph is a script to generate call graph from binary

 Usage
 -----